Agile Technical Writing BasicsDennis Crane

 - Sometimes combination of several functions by single person is challenging.

 - Developing help files demands a good program environment which is often difficult to choose.

 And of course, some minor problems that you can never predict will occur from time to time.

 Plan things out

-Despite the fact that agile tech writing is pretty much creative kind of activity and such a flexible way of technical communicating may seem a little fuzzy, there aren't any lack of discipline.
+Despite the fact that agile tech writing is pretty much a creative kind of activity and such a flexible way of technical communicating may seem a little fuzzy, there isn't any lack of discipline.
 It's assumed that you self-organize, as well as the whole team.
-Even a draft planning will help.
+Even draft planning will help.